Docs / Scripting Events

 Text: Display Dialogue

-Show a dialogue box with up to three lines of text, 18 characters per line (16 on the third line), at the bottom of the game screen.
+Show a dialogue box with up to three lines of text, 18 characters per line (and a total of 52 characters), at the bottom of the game screen.
 This will likely be the most used script command for interacting with actors in your game.

 When text is shown the dialogue box will slide up from the bottom of the screen and will slide down after it has been shown.